Where Experts Disagree, Models Fail: Detecting Implicit Legal Citations in French Court Decisions: Experiments

 Table~\ref{tab:supervised} shows that among individual models, the strongest result is obtained by SAUL-7B with an MCC of 0.47.
 The TF–IDF baseline is competitive (\mbox{MCC = 0.41}) and surpasses JuriBERT (\mbox{MCC = 0.37}), despite the latter being pre-trained on French legal corpora.
 It suggests that lexical overlap between articles and judicial passages captures part of the signal for this task.

-\paragraph{Ensemble.} To improve performance, we move beyond single models and construct ensembles with nested cross-validation.
+\paragraph{Ensemble} To improve performance, we move beyond single models and construct ensembles with nested cross-validation.
 We explore weighted averaging, stacking, and rank-based fusion.

-The four highest-scoring configurations achieve the same MCC (Table~\ref{tab:ensemble}).
+The highest-scoring configurations all achieve the same MCC of 0.53 (Appendix~\ref{app:ensemble}).
 We retain the stacking ensemble with a logistic-regression meta-learner combining CamemBERTav2, JuriBERT, LLaMA-3.1-8B, and SAUL-7B.
 It reaches an F1 of 70\% on the positive class and an accuracy of 77\%.
 Both legal-domain models (JuriBERT for French, SAUL-7B for English) appear in every top-performing ensemble, suggesting their representations complement those of generalist encoders.
 Appendix~\ref{app:ensemble} houses the full results.

+\paragraph{Purpose-Built Entailment and Cross-Encoder Baselines} To test whether the difficulty is specific to the frozen-encoder models, we add two models that are architecturally distinct and fine-tuned: XLM-RoBERTa-large-fine-tuned on XNLI (an encoder purpose-built for entailment) and a fine-tuned BGE-reranker-v2-m3 cross-encoder (same 5-fold CV, Appendices \ref{app:bge} and \ref{app:nli}).
+Neither matches the supervised ensemble.
+More importantly, both reproduce the disagreement-failure pattern of \S\ref{sec:fp_analysis}: their false positives concentrate on disputed true negatives (OR = $2.26$ for XLM and $2.22$ for BGE, both $p=0.0001$), within the range of Figure~\ref{fig:fpr_by_agreement}.
+The concentration is therefore not an artifact of the models we use.